splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 snmp-splunk-connect-for-snmp-inventory-mjccw                  0/1     Completed 0          6s
 ```

-The output may differ depending on the config.
-The example from the above have both polling and traps configured,
+The output may vary depending on the configuration.
+In the above example, both polling and traps are configured,
 and the data is being sent to Splunk.

 If you have `traps` configured, you should see `EXTERNAL-IP` in `snmp-splunk-connect-for-snmp-trap` service.